PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

 **Insight:**

-- Most consumers were satified with the resolution of their complaints.
+- Most consumers are satified with the resolution of their complaints.
+- Or they do not challenge the resolution.

 ## Query 7
 ## What percentage of consumer complaints received monetary relief?

 **SQL:**
 SELECT
 SUM(CASE
-WHEN LOWER("company response to consumer") = 'closed with monetary relief' THEN 1 ELSE 0
+WHEN LOWER(TRIM(consumer_response)) = 'closed with monetary relief' THEN 1
+ELSE 0
 END) *100
 /SUM(CASE
-WHEM LOWER("company response to consumer") <> 'in proress'THEN 1
+WHEM LOWER(TRIM(consumer_response) <> 'in proress'THEN 1
 ELSE 0
 END)
 AS monetary_releif_pct
+FROM
+SELECT "Company response to consumer" AS consumer_response
-FROM complaints;
+FROM complaints
+temp;

+Note: Created alias for the column "Company response to consumer" as consumer_response, since SQL considers the word "to" as a keyword and it can complicate queries.

 ## Result:
 **Percentage monetary relief:** 38%

 **Insight**
-- Most consumer issues are resolved without financial compensation
+- Most consumer issues are resolved without financial compensation.